Saturday, June 14, 2025

 What should I include in a kettlebell workout plan?

 A good plan mixes strength and cardio exercises.
-Set achievable goals and include warm-ups and cool-downs.
+It sets achievable goals and includes warm-ups and cool-downs.
 A balanced plan keeps you motivated and safe.

 What are some basic kettlebell exercises I can start with?